To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The results mean that the current DA-led coalition will likely retain power and bodes ill for the ANC, which has seen its support decline significantly in recent years.

 The decline in support for the ANC has been dramatic, with the party having sat on 45.03% of the vote in another by-election last year.
-The DA has also lost support, from 28.92% in 2016.

 This was the first election where the SACP stood independent of its alliance partner, winning 6.89% of the vote.